PX4/PX4-user_guide/en/frames_vtol/vtol_tiltrotor_omp_hobby_zmo_fpv.md

 Motors, control surfaces, and other actuators are configured in the QGroundControl [Actuator Configuration & Testing](../config/actuators.md).

 #### Tilt Servos

-Switch the vehicle into manual mode.
-Either via the flight mode switch or type "commander mode manual" into the mavlink shell.
+1. Switch the vehicle into manual mode (either via the flight mode switch or type `commander mode manual` into the MAVLink shell).
-Check if the motors are pointing upwards.
-If they are pointing forwards they need to be reversed.
+1. Check if the motors point upwards.
+   If they point forwards they need to be reversed.
-To do so select the checkbox under PWM-Main for each servo.
-Adjust the minimum or maximum value that the servo is pointing vertical up.
+1. To reverse the motors select the checkbox under PWM-Main for each servo.
+1. Adjust the minimum or maximum value that the servo is pointing vertical up.
-Then type "commander transition" into the mavlink shell to adjust the horizontal position.
+1. Then type `commander transition` into the MAVLink shell to adjust the horizontal position.

 ![Tilt Servo adjustment](../../assets/airframes/vtol/omp_hobby_zmo_fpv/tilt-limits-01.jpg)